Deem02/Robot-interface-display/README.md

 1. Clone the repository or download the `display_direction.php` file.
 2. Update the database connection details in the `$servername`, `$username`, `$password`, and `$database` variables.
-3. Upload the `index.php` file to your web server.
+3. Upload the `display_direction.php` file to your web server.

 ## Usage